mathigon/textbooks/content/fractals/content.md

 ::: column.grow

-This is a significant problem when trying to calculate the length of the border of a country – how do you decide which nooks and crannies to include?
+This is a significant problem when trying to calculate the length of the border of a country – how do you decide how far to zoom in, and which nooks and crannies to include?

 One way we could measure the length of Britain’s coastline, for example, is to take a long ruler, walk all the way around its beaches, and then add up all the distances.

-If the ruler is ${rulers[index]}{index|0|0,4,1}km long, we have to use it
+If the ruler is ${rulers[index]}{index|0|0,8,1}km long, we have to use it
 ${count} times, so we get a total coastline of ${count} × ${rulers[index]} =
 ${count * rulers[index]}km.

 {.reveal(when="var-0")} We can just keep going, with smaller and smaller rulers, and each time, our result for the length of the coastline would get a bit longer.
 Just like the Koch Snowflake before, it seems that Britains coastline is infinitely long!

-{.reveal(when="var-0")} This is often called the __Coastline paradox__.
+This is often called the __Coastline paradox__.
 [Continue](btn:next)

 ::: column(width=280)